EECS150/asic_labs_fa21/lab6/spec.md

 ## SRAM Modeling and Abstraction
 Open the file `src/dot_product.v`.
 This Verilog module implements a vector dot product of two vectors of unsigned integers a and b.
-The module first reads elements of the vectors one-by-one via the Read/Valid interfaces and stores them to two SRAMs, one for each vector.
+The module first reads elements of the vectors one-by-one via the ready/valid interfaces and stores them to two SRAMs, one for each vector.

 Note: You will see some `REGISTER_R_CE` blocks in `dot_product.v`.
 These are used by some iterations of this lab to remove the `reg` ambiguity that exists in Verilog.
 You may refer to `/home/ff/eecs151/verilog_lib/EECS151.v` to see their definition, but in essence they are structural descriptions of registers that are unambiguously translated to flip-flops when written in this fashion.
+You may use these constructs or normal verilog syntax.

 Let’s look at one particular SRAM module instantiation to understand its interface.
 The function of select ports are annotated here: